PricelessPHP/Base/README.md

 # Base
-PricelessPHP Base is a starting point to accelerate the creation of PHP projects.
+PricelessPHP Base is a starting point to accelerate the creation of PHP-based projects.
+The goal of this project is to minimize the recreation of the same logic & interface elements, therefore significantly increasing your productivity.

 ## License
 * <a href="http://www.gnu.org/licenses/agpl-3.0.txt" target="_blank">GNU Affero General Public License v3</a>